Valero Energy Corporation (VLO) Shares Down Despite Recent Market Volatility

 Conclusion

-In conclusion, Valero Energy Corporation (VLO) has seen mixed performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+In summary, Valero Energy Corporation (VLO) has had a mixed performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.